yesoreyeram/yesoreyeram-boomtheme-panel/README.md

 | Custom Style / CSS Override | CSS Styles.
 Should be valid css                                                                          |
 | Panel container BG          | Background color for the panels                                                                          |

-# Supported Grafana version
+## Supported Grafana version

 This grafana plugin is tested with the following grafana versions, But other versions are also expected to work.

+- Grafana version 8.x
-* Grafana version 7.x
+- Grafana version 7.x
-* Grafana version 6.x
+- Grafana version 6.x

-# Notes
+## Notes

 - When adding external stylesheets, make sure CORS enabled for those domains.